TrevorEngland23/Precision-Firearms-SpringBoot/README.md

    **Lines 1-16** -> Added HTML page for unsuccessful purchases.
 [Full Code](/src/main/resources/templates/unsuccessfulpurchase.html)

 File: *BuyNowController*
    **Lines 1-31** -> Added a controller for the buyNow webpage.
 Ensures that a product out of stock cannot be purchased, and any product that is purchased is decremented in quantity by 1.
 [Full Code](/src/main/java/com/example/demo/controllers/BuyNowController.java)

 File: *successfulpurchase.css*
    **Lines 1-34** -> Added a style sheet to match the theme of the application for successpurchase.html

 File: *unsuccessfulpurchase.html*
    **Lines 1-34** -> Added a style sheet to match the theme of the application for unsuccessfulpurchase.html

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.
 •  Modify the sample inventory to include the maximum and minimum fields.
 •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+File: *Part.java*
+   **Lines 33-36** -> Added Integer values for min/max inventory.
+Also creates columns in the database.
+   **Lines 60-66** -> Created a new constructor to handle all entities.
+   **Lines 101-115** -> Created getters & setters for max/min inventory.

+File: *BootStrapData.java*
+   **Lines 72,73,80,81,88,89,97,98,106,107 -> Used Getter & Setter methods for each part.

+File: *InhousePartForm.html*
+   **Lines 24-28** -> Added text inputs for the in-house part inventory so users can set the minimum and maximum values for each part.

+File: *OutsourcedPartForm.html*
+   **Lines 25-29** -> Added text inputs for the outsourced part inventory so users can set the minimum and maximum values for each part.

+File: *spring-boot.h2.db102.mv.db
+   Renamed file to **precision-firearms-db** and updated the url accordingly.

+File: *application.properties*
+   **Line 6** -> updated url to database